barrantesc/barrantesc/README.md

 - 👋 Hi, I’m Connie.
-- 👀 I’m interested in learning to expand my knowledge, food and animals.
+- 👀 I am a recent software engineer graduate from the UNC Charlotte bootcamp.
-- 🌱 I’m currently learning Javacript at the UNC Charlotte bootcamp.
+- 🌱 Creative, detail-oriented, software engineer with a deep interest in AI.
+Proven track record of creating and implementing successful front and back end web applications.
+Looking to bring my skills to a tech company with global reach.
 - 💞️ I’m looking to collaborate on anything that further my skills.
 - 📫 How to reach me:
  Email: connie.s.barrantes@gmail.com